-Let’s be honest, becoming a student and morphing into a steaming, name-taking booze monster is something of a stereotype.
+Let’s be honest, becoming a student and morphing into a steaming, booze monster is something of a stereotype.
 There’s not necessarily anything abnormal here, as The University’s Drug, Alcohol and Other Addictions counsellor, Michelle Lampis explains, “Most people drink a little heavier when they’re younger and reduce their intake as they get older.
 However, some people don’t”.

 The standard perception of what an alcoholic is probably involves sights and smells that aren’t readily associated with a young student dipping their toes in their first freedoms as an adult.
 However, the reality is, that your life could easily become dictated by alcohol consumption.